very-cool-name/blog-from-scratch/part_i.md

 And as we all know UB is very bad - it happens only in runtime and is usually hard to catch.
 There are much more subtle problems with union, like the fact that you need to explicitly call proper destructors for more complex types.

 You might be wondering why would anyone ever want to share space between types.
-And I'll link you to [this Stackoverflow](https://stackoverflow.com/questions/4788965/when-would-anyone-use-a-union-is-it-a-remnant-from-the-c-only-days) answer for lengthy explanation.
+And I'll link you to [this Stackoverflow](https://stackoverflow.com/questions/4788965/when-would-anyone-use-a-union-is-it-a-remnant-from-the-c-only-days) answer for a lengthy explanation.
 But in short:
 1. Performance optimization
 2. Bit trickery
 3. Different way to handle polymorphism